-- The Witzenberg Municipality installed power factor correction equipment at the Ceres main electrical substation, which effectively provides us with an additional 1 Mva of electricity. - Although Eskom cannot currently increase Witzenberg's NMD, an application for an additional 5 MVA was however submitted in September 2019.
-This is deemed a short/medium term solution. - Council has approved more than 5 MWp of solar panels for its consumers, although this is now limited in terms of a Council decision.
+- The Witzenberg Municipality installed power factor correction equipment at the Ceres main electrical substation, which effectively provides us with an additional 1 Mva of electricity. - Although Eskom cannot currently increase Witzenberg's NMD, applications for additional capacity as listed below were however submitted. - 5 MVA submitted in September 2019, - and 1MVA submitted in July 2022. - Council has approved more than 20 MWp of solar panels.